IBM/continuous-delivery-go-sdk/README.md

 // "Custom-Header" will be sent along with the "GetResource" request.
 ```

+### Transaction IDs

+Every call from the SDK will receive a response which will contain a transaction ID, accessible via the `x-global-transaction-id` header.
+This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.

 ## License

 The IBM Cloud MySDK Go SDK is released under the Apache 2.0 license.
 The license's full text can be found in [LICENSE](LICENSE).